St John the Baptist School, Aberdare

 St. John Baptist Church in Wales High School is a church secondary school located in Aberdare, Wales.
 The school serves children from all over Rhondda Cynon Taf and surrounding counties.

-In the summer of 2016, the school was announced as the best school in Rhondda Cynon Taf for 5 A*-C grades at GCSE.
+It opened in 1975.

 Building and Grounds

-The school consists of several buildings in which departments are placed with adjacent classrooms.
-Within the school, the building is commonly referred to as having two parts, upper school and lower school.
-This has no relation to the lower, middle and upper year groups.
-The upper school is the western side of the building consisting of several Science labs, Modern Foreign Languages and mathematics.
-The lower school, the eastern side of the building, contains all sporting facilities, Religious Studies classrooms, the English department and IT facilities.
+The school comprises several buildings, each with classrooms adjacent to the departments they serve.
+The school is commonly divided into two sections: the upper school and the lower school.
+However, this division does not correspond to the lower, middle, and upper year groups.
+The upper school, located on the western side of the building, includes several science labs, modern foreign languages, and mathematics.
+The lower school, on the eastern side of the building, houses all sporting facilities, religious studies classrooms, the English department, and IT facilities.
 The reception and offices are also located in the lower school.
 The building has expanded several times in recent years with the addition of new sporting facilities and new classrooms with elevators to cater for wheelchair users.
-The school consists of: